AdobeDocs/dynamic-media-classic.en/help/using/creating-media-portal-groups.md

 >[!NOTE]
 >
 >Access rights are established when you select a box.
-When you assigned rights to a folder, its subfolders and all files within it are given the same rights as the parent folder.
+When you assign rights to a folder, its subfolders and all files within it are given the same rights as the parent folder.
 However, you can specify different rights for individual subfolders and asset files.

 ## Choose Image Preset access permissions for a group

-Choose Image Preset access permissions for a group if you want to specify which Image Presets are available to group members when they export assets with Media Portal.
+Choose Image Preset access permissions for a group.
+Use this option to specify which Image Presets are available to group members.
+Use this option when they export assets with Media Portal.

 See also [Specify export options available to Media Portal users](specifying-export-options-available-media.md#specifying_export_options_available_to_media_portal_users).